On this page, you’ll find the Children in Care: Guide for School Governors, created by Become and 9000 Lives.

 What if our school has no CIC (or previously CIC)?

 If you have no CIC (or Previously CIC), do not ask a volunteer to be CIC Link Governor.
-If we give volunteers roles that have no tangible benefit to current pupils, the volunteer is more likely to quit.
+When we give roles that have no tangible benefit to current pupils, the volunteer is more likely to quit.

 Instead, include oversight of CIC in the safeguarding link governor role.
 That’s because, even with no CIC, governors should still check that school has anticipated CIC.
 The three questions that governor should ask are: